How Does Deodorant Work?

 • The alcohol would evaporate, leaving behind Al-Cl-3, which, according to the American Chemical Society, would stop those eccrine glands, cutting sweat production.

 Deodorants use chemicals such as triclosan to make the environment of the armpit too salty or acidic to sustain bacterial life.
-Triclosan has recently gone under scrutiny due to links to hormone regulation issues in animals.
+Triclosan has recently been under scrutiny due to its links to animal hormone regulation issues.
 Also, there may be links between triclosan and antibiotic-resistant bacteria.
 There’s evidence that they can reduce pheromones’ effect, the chemical markers that help us attract mates.

 For this reason, the FDA is putting this stuff through a rigorous scientific review.
 But for the time being, triclosan is considered safe for human use.
 Many other antibacterial agents are used, and most deodorants also use alcohol, which sterilizes your armpit when applied.